josielborges/llama-index-study/README.md

 - Natural language enhancement of query results
 - Language control for outputs
 - Interactive web interface development with Gradio
+- Web application deployment on Hugging Face Spaces
+- Secure handling of API keys and sensitive data
 - Exporting results to PDF